Travelling alone for the first time, whether completely alone, with your partner, family or friends, but without an organized structure, scares you?

 Klook is a great resource to book some activities or tickets in advance.

-Conclusion: in summary, my main tips to reassure you for your next trip.
+Conclusion: in summary, my main tips to overcome your fear of travelling alone for the first time.

 Test the style of travel you want to experience in Europe before embarking on a first “easy” destination.